The Lucy’s Record Shop Podcast

 Randy Fox, Nashville Musical History Tour

 In the summer of 1992, Lucy’s Record Shop opened in the sleepy southern city of Nashville, TN.
-For the next six years, this fiercely independent store and all-ages punk club became home to a tight-knit community of the rebellious, the rejected, the anxious, and their allies.
+Over the next six years, this fiercely independent store and all-ages punk club became a home for kids looking for belonging and creative freedom – a place where young people could discover music, find their voices, play in a band, speak out for what they believe in and help shape a grassroots community that welcomed anyone who needed somewhere to call home.

-It’s hard to find all the right words to describe all the different types of people who came to Lucy’s, but it’s easy to remember what so many of them had in common.
-Often uncomfortable or unwelcome in the dominant and oppressive power and class structures of traditional southern homes, schools, and churches, most were searching for a place where they could be themselves, bond over shared values, take comfort in shared experiences, and where their music, art, writing, and activism would be supported and encouraged.
-So it wasn’t a surprise when an independent record shop with the prominently displayed motto, “No racist, sexist, or homophobic shit tolerated,” became that place.
+It’s hard to find the perfect words to capture all the different types of people who came through Lucy’s, but it’s easy to remember what so many of them shared.
+Often uncomfortable or unwelcome within the dominant and oppressive power and class structures of traditional southern homes, schools, and churches, they were searching for a place where they could be themselves – where they could bond over shared values, take comfort in shared experiences, and feel encouraged in their music, art, writing, and activism.
+So it was no surprise that an independent record shop boldly declaring “No racist, sexist, or homophobic shit tolerated” became exactly the place they needed.

-Join shop owner Mary Mancini as she sits down with the kids who made Lucy’s so special and whose DIY ethic and unfettered creativity left a lasting mark on the Nashville underground music scene.
+Join shop owner Mary Mancini as she sits down with the kids and young adults who made Lucy’s so special and discovers how their DIY ethic, unfettered creativity, and deep sense of community left a lasting mark on Nashville and its underground music scene.

 Welcome to Lucy’s Record Shop.